 A corner of the Vo family church, where Vo Ba Le is worshiped - the person who restored the ancient well from the French colonial period.
 Photo: TH

-Ms. Thi - the "successor" of the famous black sesame stall shared: "To make delicious black sesame, you must use water from Ba Le well.
-If you cook it with other water, it will lose its flavor immediately."
+Ms. Thi - the "successor" of the famous black sesame stall shared: "If you want to make delicious black sesame, you must use water from Ba Le well.
+If you cook it with other water, it will lose its flavor."

 Many people here believe that when a baby is born and bathed in the ancient Ba Le well, his skin will be rosy, healthy, and grow quickly.
-Many families still have the habit of drinking well water and making tea from Ba Le well water, because they are used to the cool, fresh, sweet taste of the water that tap water cannot replace.
+Many families still have the habit of drinking well water and making tea from Ba Le well water, because they are used to the cool, fresh taste of the water that tap water cannot replace.

 Hoi An people have always believed in the belief of “all things have animism”, that everything around humans has its own soul.
 They believe that Ba Le well always loves the people of Hoi An and brings the best to this ancient land.